 Take part in hands-on environmental activities at a local national park as well as community work which will benefit the local people.

-Christmas Projects in Madagascar
+Seasonal Projects in Madagascar